 Fruits and Vegetables

 Most vegetables are commonly used in Spanish cuisine.
-Bell peppers, potatoes, tomatoes, and zucchini have already become popular not only in the Spanish cuisine but also to Mediterranean cuisine in general.
+Bell peppers, potatoes, tomatoes, and zucchini have already become popular not only in Spanish cuisine but also to Mediterranean cuisine in general.
 Commonly savored vegetables are garlic, onions, eggplant, cabbage, spinach, cucumbers, asparagus, lettuce, mushrooms, and artichokes.
 Both dried and fresh fruits are enjoyed as desserts or snacks.
 Common fruits are oranges, apples, cherries, grapes, figs, and dates.

 Olives and Olive Oil